miLibris/flask-rest-jsonapi/docs/index.rst

     "Hello world"

 ..
 Note::
-   All code examples in this tutorial are based on classic blog example with topic, post and comment.
+   All code examples in this tutorial are based on classic blog example with topic and post.

 Contents